sourabhsingha7/ola-power-bi-dashboard/README.md

 process - cleaned and processed the data from multiple sources, applied sql queries, visualized the trend using power BI.

 results - reduced the cancellation rate by 10% by implementing new strategy.

+also used sql for retrieving data for clients.